Table of Contents

 The rectus capitis lateralis muscle evolutionary complies with an anterior intertransversarius muscle.
 Its origin is the processus transversus atlantis and it inserts at the pars basilaris of the occipital bone, lateral to the occipital condyles.
 The cervical plexus (ramus ventralis C1)-mediated innervation results in a lateral flection in the atlanto-occipital articulation.

 The sternocleidomastoid muscle has two origins.
-The origin of the medial/sternal head is the manubrium sterni, while the origin of the lateral/clarvicular head is the medial third of the clavicle.
+The medial/sternal head originates from the manubrium sterni, lateral/clarvicular head originates from the medial third of clavicle.
 Both parts insert together at the mastoid process of the temporal bone and the superior nuchal line of the occipital bone.

 It is innervated by the spinal accessory nerve (cranial nerve XI).
 In case of a unilateral innervation, the cervical spine and head are lateral inflected as well as rotated to the opposite side.
 During a bilateral innervation, the head joints are dorsally extended and, therefore, the head is raised.
 In some sources, the sternocleidomastoid muscle is called “head-nodder”, which is wrong, since it has no maximally inflected component.

 Hence, the function of this muscle is a popular examination topic in medical studies as well as the training of physiotherapists.
 Furthermore, it is a breath auxiliary muscle on inspiration during bilateral innervation.

 The solutions are below the sources.

 1. What is not the function of the sternocleidomastoid muscle?

 - Auxiliary respiratory muscles of inspiration

 - Dorsal extension of the head joints

 - Mutual rotation of the cervical spine